mongodb/docs/source/reference/javascript.rst

                              occurrence of a key, and ignore
                              subsequent occurrences of that key.

-   :option Boolean sparse: Specify "``true``" only references
+   :option Boolean sparse: If "``true``", the index only references
                            documents with the specified field.
 These
                            indexes use less space, but behave
                            differently in some situations
                            (particularly sorts.)

    :option v: Only specify a different index version in unusual
               situations.
-The latest index version provides a smaller and faster index format.
+The latest index version (version 1) provides a smaller and faster index format.

    ..
 STUB .. seealso:: ":doc:`/core/indexing`."